microsoft/rushjs.io-website/pages/advanced/pinned_versions.md

 Even though **library-b@1.4.4** matches the `"^1.0.0"` SemVer pattern, NPM doesn't install it because 1.1.3 (installed by `project-1`) already satisfies it.

 But the **common/temp/package.json** described above would not guarantee this.
-Instead, depending on the configuration of **project-2**, you could end up with this:
+Instead, depending on the dependencies of **project-2**, you could end up with this:

 ```
 node_modules/